top of page

 Basic rules of the Turtle Trend strategy:

-Turtle Trend uses the highest and lowest price from a given period in the past, also known as Donchian channels.
+Turtle Trend uses the highest and lowest prices from a given period in the past, also known as Donchian channels.

 In the standard Turtle Trend strategies, 2 types are used: